-The minimum and maximum adjustable output voltages are limited by the minimum on-time of the high-side switch and the required bootstrap voltage respectively.
+The minimal output voltage is determined by the minimum on-time of the high-side switch.
+The maximal output voltage is constrained by the bootstrap voltage.
 More details are provided in the Bootstrap Voltage (BOOT) and Operation with Low Dropout (100% Duty Cycle) section.